Knowledge Editing for Large Language Models: A Survey: Methodologies

 \subsubsection{{\textbf{Overview}}}

-Different from external memorization-based methods that introduce new parameters to assist the editing of pre-trained LLMs, there also exist branches of works that do not rely on external parameters or memory.
-Concretely, the Global Optimization strategy aims to inject knowledge into LLMs by updating all parameters, i.e., $\phi$ in Eq. (\ref{eq:formulation}).
-Through fine-tuning model parameters with {specific constraints to ensure the preservation of knowledge irrelevant to the target knowledge $t^*$}, the LLMs are endowed with the ability to absorb new information without altering unedited knowledge.
+Different from external memorization methods that introduce new parameters to assist the editing of pre-trained LLMs, there also exist branches of works that do not rely on external parameters or memory.
+Concretely, global optimization strategies aim to inject new knowledge into LLMs by updating all parameters, i.e., $\phi$ in Eq. (\ref{eq:formulation}).
+Through fine-tuning model parameters with {specific designs to ensure the preservation of knowledge irrelevant to the target knowledge $t^*$}, the LLMs are endowed with the ability to absorb new information without altering unedited knowledge.
 Generally, the goal of global optimization methods can be formulated as follows:

 where $f_\phi$ denotes the LLM before editing with the pre-trained parameter $\phi$, and $f_{\phi^*}$ denotes the edited LLM with updated parameter $\phi^*$.
 Generally, these methods focus more on the precision and generality of desirable knowledge, as the fine-tuning process ensures that the LLMs achieve satisfactory results regarding the edits and relevant knowledge.
 Nevertheless, as fine-tuning affects all parameters, they cannot easily preserve the locality of edited models, i.e., maintaining consistent output for unedited knowledge~\cite{yao2023editing}.
 In practice, directly applying fine-tuning strategies typically exhibits suboptimal performance on KME due to overfitting concerns~\cite{wang2023easyedit,meng2023mass}.
 Furthermore, fine-tuning large language models is also time-consuming and lacks scalability for multiple edits.
-Therefore, it is imperative to devise specific constraints for global optimization to tackle these challenges in KME.
+Therefore, recently, motivated by these two challenges in fine-tuning, several global optimization works have been proposed and can be categorized as \textbf{constrained fine-tuning methods} and \textbf{intermediate fine-tuning methods}. {Note that this section primarily focuses on methods from the model training perspective.
+Additionally, certain studies~\cite{jiang2024learning, gangadhar2024modeleditingstandardfinetuning} address the overfitting challenge by constructing more a comprehensive $\mathcal{X_{E}'}$ with the following fine-tuning goal:}